Oi (telecommunications): History

+In December 2020, a consortium formed by Vivo, TIM e Claro purchased the mobile assets for R$16.5 billion.

 In October 2021, Oi delisted its ADRs from the New York Stock Exchange.

+On January 31, 2022, ANATEL (National Telecommunications Agency) approved the sale of the company.
+CADE (Administrative Council for Economic Defense) approved the purchase with reservations on January 9 of the same year.

+On February 8, 2023, Oi once again filed for Chapter 15 bankruptcy in the United States.
+In 2025, Oi was declared bankrupt and was ordered to liquidate all of its assets.
+The company had approximately €5.7 billion ($6.6 billion USD) in unpaid debt by the second quarter of 2025.

 Subsidiaries

 Oi Móvel

 Oi launched its mobile network in 2002 in its license states.
 It was the first network using GSM in Brazil.
 Oi has the practice of not calling its phones "cell phones", but rather "Ois".
 In 2007, Oi started selling only unlocked handsets, focusing on SIM card and plan sales.
 In October 2007, Oi acquired a license to operate with GSM in São Paulo, where the network went live on October 24, 2008.
 In December 2007, Oi purchased licenses to operate a 3G network in its area, including São Paulo, but with the exception of the Franca area.
 That network is expected to go live in 2009.
 Also in December 2007, Oi announced its purchase of Amazônia Celular, which was a condition of the sale of its sister company, Telemig Celular, to Vivo.

 Oi Internet

 Oi Internet is an ISP that was launched in 2004.
 Oi Internet started services with a promotion that offered 31% off the dial-up connection costs on the subscriber's bill.
 However, Anatel, the Brazilian telecom regulator, did not allow this practice.
 Later, the ISP relaunched the promotion, offering 31% of the dial-up connection costs deposited in the subscriber's bank account or twice of that on a prepaid Oi phone.
 The Oi Internet dial-up dialer can send SMS messages to Oi phones.

 In early 2005, Oi Internet launched its broadband services, initially available only for Oi's Oi Velox DSL subscribers, but now also available for Brasil Telecom Turbo and Telefónica Speedy subscribers.